Parabolic Hecke eigensheaves: Introduction

-We will assume that $\mathbb{V}$ is a general point of $\lan{\gLoc}$ in the following sense: \begin{itemize} \item Assume that the residue, $\res_{p_i}(\nabla)$, is regular semisimple, purely imaginary and non-resonant (i.e. its eigenvalues, which by assumption are real, do not differ by an integer.) \item Let $\blambda$ be ($-\sqrt{-1}$ times) one of the two eigenvalues of $\res_{p_i}(\nabla)$ (so $\blambda$ is real).
-Endow $\mathbb{V}$ with a parabolic structure by assigning to this eigenvalue parabolic weight = -$\blambda$.
+We will assume that $\mathbb{V}$ is a general point of $\lan{\gLoc}$ in the following sense: \begin{itemize} \item Assume that the residue, $\res_{p_i}(\nabla)$, is regular semisimple, purely imaginary and non-resonant (i.e. its eigenvalues, which by assumption are real, do not differ by an integer.) \item Let $\blambda$ be one of the two eigenvalues of $\res_{p_i}(\nabla)$ (so $\blambda$ is real).
+Endow $\mathbb{V}$ with a parabolic structure by assigning parabolic weight = -$\blambda$ to the corresponding eigenvector.
 The NAHT converts this to a parabolic Higgs bundle $\mathbb{E} = (E,\theta,{}^{E}\bF, -\blambda)$: the weights don't change, while the residue of the Higgs field $\theta$ at each $p_i$ is nilpotent.
 Assume that the spectral curve for $(E,\theta)$ is smooth.
 This is an open condition on $\mathbb{E}$ and hence on $\mathbb{V}$. \end{itemize}

 \